 Investments applying for the bulletin must meet the following three conditions:

-- Provide either proven social impact to LMI people or communities and/or environmental benefit in California
+- Provide either proven social impact to low-to-moderate income people or communities and/or environmental benefit in California.

 - Provide safe, sound, and solvent investments offering an acceptable risk adjusted financial return for that asset class.